doselect/docs.doselect.com/source/includes/_embed_api.md

 Attribute | Type | Description
 ----------|------| ------
 allow_submission | boolean | Dynamically control if the submissions are allowed for a problem at the moment.
-This is only available in a problem embed.
+This is only available in a problem embed. show_solution_revisions | boolean | Control if solution revisions should be visible.

 ## Test embed